MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/changetypereportfilter.md

 ms.author: eur
 description: Defines the types of changes to entities by which you can filter the report data.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # ChangeTypeReportFilter Value Set - Reporting

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines the types of changes to entities by which you can filter the report data.
 These values are also used as column values in the `HowChanged` column of the campaign change history report.
 For more information, see [SearchCampaignChangeHistoryReportColumn](../reporting-service/searchcampaignchangehistoryreportcolumn.md).

 ## Syntax